zarr-developers/zarr-developers.github.io/_posts/2020-10-21-zarr-v3-first-draft.md

 Unlike Zarr spec v2, the spec v3 has mainly the following differences:

   - Zarr V3 is a flat key-value store instead of a hierarchical store.
 Hierarchy is implied.
-This make it easier to do concurrent creation of arrays in deep hierarchy while avoiding the necessary and often costly step of creating intermediary groups.
+This makes it easier to do concurrent creation of arrays in deep hierarchies while avoiding the necessary and often costly step of creating intermediary groups.

   - Zarr V3 has an explicit root, while v2 roots and groups could not be